 Sweet, tart, and subtly spiced with cinnamon, this apple cider sangria is, dare I say it, absolutely perfect.
 It’s an easy large batch recipe for a cocktail party with the added benefit that you have to make it in advance – and it’s better the longer it sits.
 Take an extra minute or two to serve this white sangria with a cinnamon sugar rim for an extra special touch.

-Combine a cup of fresh cranberries with a diced sweet apple (like honeycrisp), a diced tart apple (like granny smith), and a whole cinnamon stick in a pitcher.
+- Combine fresh cranberries with diced apples and a cinnamon stick in a pitcher.

 - Cranberry Moscow Mule

 - Rosemary Vodka Gimlet

 - Cranberry Orange Whiskey Punch

 Did you make this Apple Cider Sangria?
 I’d love to know how it turned out!
 Leave a comment and a rating below.

 Apple Cider Sangria (Thanksgiving Sangria)Print Recipe Rate this Recipe Pin Recipe

 - Large Pitcher

 - 1 tart apple, like granny smith, cored and diced into 1″ pieces